nbedos/cistern/README.md

+**Note: As of June 2020 I do not have time to maintain this repository anymore and I've thus made it read-only.**

 # cistern
 A top-like utility for Unix to monitor Continuous Integration pipelines from the command line.
 Current integrations include GitLab, Azure DevOps, Travis CI,